yellowful/gatsby-blog/README.md

   contentful login
 ```

-Login from browser, and paste the token to the terminal for authentication.
+Login to browser, and paste the token to the terminal for authentication.

 Import content type to your space in Contentful CMS, and logout.